infiniflow/infinity/docs/references/pysdk_api_reference.md

 ### Returns

-This method returns a structure containing the following attributes:
+A structure containing the following attributes:

 - `error_code`: `int` An error code indicating the result of the operation.
   - `0`: The operation succeeds.